autonomous pizza robots; what could go wrong

 The big worry is when he has to travel to the wrong side of the tracks.
 I can just see it.
 A pick-up truck stops in front of him, he is hoisted up into the back and a blanket thrown over him so he can not see.
 The poor guy.

 While he often makes it to his destination it is another thing to deal with picky customers.
 He is slower than that the old economy car with a driver.
 Those little wheels just can’t keep pace with city traffic flow.
 Of course when he arrives at a destination he can not ring the doorbell or climb the stairs, so the customers have to go to the street to get their pizza.
 I am of course only joking about the doorbell, because there would be a notification on your smartphone as he arrives.
 He still can’t climb stairs though.

 What about multi-storey buildings?
 If there is security he again waits outside and notifies the customer.
 Just like doorbells, elevators are a disaster.
 The buttons are too high, and any smart elevator that communicates with the internet to receive a notification has to be secured.
 Presumably, someday he will establish a secure connection to the elevator’s controls and ride up to the desired floor at will.

 All joking aside there are many things that will change with ever evolving technology, and it is advantageous to be aware of this before it happens.
-The article though is plagued by the choice of a gee-whiz marketing tool to represent it.
-Yes, some of the gee-whiz projects seem just to fantastic as a whole, but there will be developments and spin-offs along the way.
+The article though is plagued by gee-whiz marketing.
+Yes, some of these projects seem just too fantastic or frivolous, but others will yield developments and spin-offs along the way.
 I always like taking a critical look, to maintain a sense of reality before joining the mob.